bathtubfulloftoast/DailyMan/README.md

 # Daily Man
-a very basic script for sending a random image from an immich album to a discord server. it also gives the image a name. this does not run daily by itself!!! you must use cron or your preferred run scripts daily thing
+a very basic script for sending a random image from an immich album to a discord server. it also gives the image a name.

 ## Installation